 Withdata Software

-Import data from multiple XML files to a single Access table
+Import multiple XML files to a single Access table

 Want to import multiple XML files into a single Access table?